 James Scott’s alternate death date and spouse should be disregarded as the product of poor research, as that information contradicts the known facts.

 I think the key lies in figuring out the identity of S. I. Scott.
-I have found nothing more on her.
+Read Desperately Seeking Susan for more about her.

 Ancestry.com, 1860 United States Federal Census (Provo, UT, USA, Ancestry.com Operations, Inc., 2009), Ancestry.com, Year: 1860; Census Place: Township 15 Range 12, Calhoun, Alabama; Roll: M653_4; Page: 455; Family History Library Film: 803004.
 Record for Jas Scott. http://search.ancestry.com/cgi-bin/sse.dll?db=7667&h=12962211&indiv=try